reflectoring/reflectoring.github.io/_posts/2019-01-12-unit-testing-spring-boot.md

 title: "Unit Testing with Spring Boot"
 categories: [spring-boot]
 modified: 2019-01-12
-last_modified_at: 2019-01-12
-author: tom
-tags:
-comments: true
-ads: true
-excerpt: "In this tutorial we'll learn how to build testable Spring beans and get to know
-          the tools that Spring Boot by default imports for writing maintainable unit tests."
+excerpt: "In this tutorial we'll learn how to build testable Spring beans and get to know the tools that Spring Boot by default imports for writing maintainable unit tests."
-sidebar:
-  toc: true
+image: 0020-black-box
 ---

-{% include sidebar_right %}

 Writing good unit tests can be considered an art that is hard to master.
 But the good news is that the mechanics supporting it are easy to learn.